jizhaogit/Oracle-Update-Monitor/README.md

 **Want to reset all data**
 - Stop the server.
-- Delete `data/db/oracle_monitor.db` and `data/vectors/` (if present).
+- Delete `data/db/oracle_monitor.db`.
-- Restart — the database and vector store are rebuilt from scratch on the next crawl.
+- Restart — the database is rebuilt from scratch on the next crawl.